asifbacchus/MailcowBackup/README.md

 If you don't really care how it works, you can just copy the files from this archive to your *'/etc/logwatch'* directory.
 The directory structure is correct for a default Logwatch install on Debian/Ubuntu.
+You will have to update the log-group file to reflect the path to your script's log file.

 ### Remember to rotate your logs